sonic-net/SONiC/doc/sonic-application-extension/tpcm_app_ext.md

             "MemorySwappiness": null,
 ```

-##### Disk Resource limit

-Update CLI can be used to modify the Disk limits.
-By default, it is governed by the overall system policy of 20% disk space for TPCs.

 #### TPC Update CLI

-The sonic-package-manager CLI shall be enhanced to support update of various parameters like args, cargs, memory limit, VRF for a given TPC.
+The sonic-package-manager CLI shall be enhanced to support update of various parameters like args, cargs, memory limit for a given TPC.

 <!-- omit in toc -->